Noble-glitch/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-still working on pointers, Arrays and Strings
+still on Pointers, Arrays and Strings